videogame-archive/romhack-archive/CONTRIBUTOR-GUIDE.md

 2. If one object is abbreviated and one is missing part of it, they should be combined if feasible (ex.
 "Link: Adventure of Zelda" vs "Legend of Link" can be combined as "Legend of Link: Adventure of Zelda").

-## Dealing with conflicting information
+## Dealing With Conflicting Information

 If an object: title, version, etc...